akashngb/roots/README.md

-# 49th: The AI that settles you in
+# 49th: The AI that settles you in.

 ---